natedonato/landslide/README.md

 * LANDSLIDE
 (Game based off http://www.avalanchegame.org/)
     * Randomly generated content and basic platforming physics
-    * Player can run left and right, as well as jump
+    * Player can run left and right, jump, and walljump off obstacles
-    * Squares of different sizes fall randomly from sky and stack up for player to jump off
+    * Squares of different sizes fall randomly from sky and stack up for player climb
     * Water slowly rises from bottom that kills player
     * Player can be crushed to death by falling square